theKashey/rewiremock/README.md

  All unrelated to test dependencies will be kept.
 Node modules, react, common files - everything.

- As result - it will run faster.
+ As a result - it will run faster.

 # inScope
  Sometimes you will have independent tests in a single file, and you might need separate mocks for each one.
- `inScope` execute callback inside sandbox, and all mocks or plugins or anything else you have added will not leaks away.
+ `inScope` execute callback inside a sandbox, and all mocks or plugins or anything else you have added will not leaks away.
  ```javascript
   rewiremock.inScope( () => {
     rewiremock('something').with(something);